Wreck-It-Yuanjie/Useless-facts/README.md

-# Totally useless facts app
+# Totally useless facts

 ## About
-Welcome to Totally useless facts app!
+Welcome to Totally useless facts!

 This light, fun application contains various useless facts (WARNING: you might get addicted to reading them).
 Do you know cow magnets protect cows from harmful ferrous materials they may inadvertently ingest while grazing?